patriksh/Osclass-API/README.md

 Check the demo: https://pwa.osclass.app

-Osclass App will soon be available for sale on it's official website.
+Osclass App will soon be available for sale on its official website.
 You, the reader of this message can get it early, and for a special discount!

 Contact me at info[at]defected.dev for more info.

-## Routes
+## Usage

-Check `api/index.php`.
+API URL is yoursite.com/oc-content/plugins/dftd_api/api/.

+Check `api/index.php` for list of endpoints.

 ## ItemActions / UserActions